Own-Data-Privateer/hoardy-web/tool/README.md

 I.e. the above will produce `~/hoardy-web/pointers` with unique symlinks pointing to each file in `~/hoardy-web/original` only once.

-## How to build a file system tree of latest versions of all hoarded URLs
+## Build a file system tree of latest versions of all hoarded URLs

 Assuming you keep your `WRR` dumps in `~/hoardy-web/raw`, the following commands will generate a file system hierarchy under `~/hoardy-web/latest` organized in such a way that, for each URL from `~/hoardy-web/raw`, it will contain a symlink from under `~/hoardy-web/latest` to a file in `~/hoardy-web/raw` pointing to the most recent `WRR` file containing `200 OK` response for that URL: